amitjohney/sylvatest/README.md

 sudo sysctl -p /etc/sysctl.conf
 ```

-You should also add your user to Docker group, it'll allow you to run the rest of the stack without privileges:
+You should also add your user to `docker` group, it'll allow you to run the rest of the stack without privileges:

 ```shell
 sudo usermod -aG docker $USER